git/git.github.io/rev_news/drafts/edition-19.md

 ## Credits

-This edition of Git Rev News was curated by Christian Couder &lt;<christian.couder@gmail.com>&gt; and Thomas Ferris Nicolaisen &lt;<tfnico@gmail.com>&gt;, with help from Brian M. Carlson.
+This edition of Git Rev News was curated by Christian Couder &lt;<christian.couder@gmail.com>&gt; and Thomas Ferris Nicolaisen &lt;<tfnico@gmail.com>&gt;, with help from Brian M. Carlson and Josh Triplett.